-This is one of the popular treks which pass the base of Mount Jumolhari and Jangothang.
-The circuit of this trek takes you to some beautiful high altitude passes and the camps of Yak Herders.
-You would get some majestic scenes of the higher Himalayas which also includes Jichu Drake.
-The blue sheep and other wild life will be the given opportunity for your sight on thi1ms trek.
+This is one of the popular treks that passes the base of Mount Jumolhari and Jangothang.
+The circuit of this trek takes you to some beautiful high-altitude passes and the camps of yak herders.
+You would get some majestic scenes of the higher Himalayas, which also include Jichu Drake.
+On this trek, you will see blue sheep and other wildlife.

-The trek begins at Satsam Chorten and passes via Thangthagaka, Jangothang where we get the chance to see some beautiful scenic valley, Jangothang where is the natural flow of glacier land, Dhumzo, Thombushong that puts you in the heart of the forest of oak, birch and rhododendron and finally we end up the trek at Zankepang not before pass through Thumbula Pass at nearly 4000 meters.
+The trek begins at Satsam Chorten and passes via Thangthagaka, Jangothang, where we get the chance to see some beautiful scenic valleys, Dhumzo, Thombushong, which puts you in the heart of the forest of oak, birch, and rhododendron, and finally we end the trek at Zankepang, not before passing through Thumbula Pass at nearly 4000 meters.

-As a part of all trekking packages you also get to sample a taste of life in Bhutan with the different short excursions to places of historical and cultural value like the Dzong, monasteries, libraries, and traditional productions centers.
+As a part of all our trekking packages, you also get to sample a taste of life in Bhutan with the different short excursions to places of historical and cultural value like the Dzong, monasteries, libraries, and traditional production centers.

-All in all, the Yaksha Trek with it trek into the wild of scenic Bhutan and it excursions of cultural life will linger on for eternity in your heart.
+All in all, the Yaksha Trek, with its trek into the wild of scenic Bhutan and its excursions into cultural life, will linger on for eternity in your heart.

 2. Day two – Paro – Excursion to Taktsang Monastery:

 (Altitude 2320m, distance 58 kilometers, driving time 1 hour)